HVML/.github/profile/README.md

 ## Introduction

 During the development of [HybridOS], [Vincent Wei] proposed a new-style and easy-to-learn programming language called `HVML`.
 HVML is the acronym for `Hybrid Virtual Markup Language`.

-The original design goal of HVML is to allow developers who are familiar with C/C++, Python, or other programming languages to easily develop GUI applications by using Web front-end technologies (such as HTML/SVG, DOM and CSS), instead of using JavaScript programming language in a web browser or Node.js.
+The original design goal of HVML is to allow developers who are familiar with C/C++, Python,
+    or other programming languages to easily develop GUI applications by using Web front-end technologies (such as HTML/SVG, DOM and CSS), instead of using JavaScript programming language in a web browser or Node.js.

 We have achieved this design goal and also designed HVML as a general-purpose programming language.
-Now, we can not only use HVML as a programming language to rapidly develop GUI applications based on Web front-end technologies in the C/C++ runtime environment, but also use HVML as a generic script language.
+Now, we can not only use HVML as a programming language to rapidly develop GUI applications based on Web front-end technologies in the C/C++ runtime environment,
+    but also use HVML as a general-purpose script language to write scripting tools, and even the gateway of a Web server.

+Vincent Wei and his team has released an open source HVML interpreter called `PurC` and an HVML renderer `xGUI Pro` based on WebKit.
-In addition to the specification documents that define a programming language, the whole HVML project invovles many complex software such as the interpreter, the debugger, the renderer, and so on.
+However, in addition to the specification documents that define a programming language,
+    the whole HVML project invovles many complex software such as the interpreter, the debugger, the renderer, and so on.

 Although we have basically achieved the initial goal, there is still a lot of work to be done.
 It will be a long-term project, and it could not be achieved with a few people or companies.
 The initiators of HVML, [Vincent Wei], decided to unite others to jointly develop HVML in an open source collaboration.

 Hence the HVML community is here.